Material :

 Bonitopak offers molded pulp in six colors, including white, natural, and black, with 95% color accuracy.
 Eco-friendly methods ensure safe bleaching.
 Natural and white are best for food; others suit tray packaging.

-Operational benefits are immediate.
-Trays nest tightly for high pallet density, ship lighter than plastic to reduce emissions, and arrive production‑ready with repeatable tolerances that keep your line moving.
-Branding is built in: emboss or deboss your logo directly into the fiber for an elegant, ink‑free statement, and tint the pulp to your collection’s color palette.
-After unboxing, consumers can recycle the insert where molded fiber is accepted, or it will biodegrade in suitable conditions—an authentic sustainability story clean‑beauty customers value.
-The result is robust protection, a refined tactile experience, and a credible eco message that sets your new cream release apart.
+Operational wins follow quickly.
+Trays nest tightly to maximize pallet density, weigh less than plastic alternatives to reduce emissions, and arrive production‑ready with repeatable tolerances that keep your line moving.
+Branding is integrated—emboss or deboss your logo directly into the fiber for an elegant, ink‑free mark—and the pulp can be color‑tinted to align with your palette or limited editions.
+After unboxing, consumers can recycle the insert where molded fiber is accepted or compost it in suitable facilities.
+The result is robust protection, a refined tactile feel, and an authentic sustainability story that elevates your hair‑dryer packaging from factory to first impression.

 FAQs:

 A: MOQ is 5,000 units.
-Samples generally take 7–10 days after design approval; production is usually 15–30 business days.
+Sampling usually takes 7–10 days after design approval; production typically 15–30 business days.

-A: Standard trays are uncoated fiber; optional water‑repellent or oil‑resistant treatments are available for humid supply chains.
+A: Standard trays are uncoated fiber.
+Optional water‑repellent or oil‑resistant finishes are available for humid supply chains.

 We respond within 24 hours, offering fast, clear communication, tailored solutions, and efficient service to save time and costs.